grey-cat-1908/website/content/blog/today-project/index.md

 ---

 *p.s.
 I feel that the problem of finding the required permutation can be solved with a lower asymptotic complexity (`color.js`).
-If you have ideas, please write to me about them.*
+If you have ideas, please let me know about them.*

 *p.s. [v2] I hate MathJax(((*